nliulab/AutoScore/README.md

     `AutoScore_testing_Ordinal()` - Evaluate the final score with ROC analysis (AutoScore Module 6)

 We also include several optional functions in the package, which could help with data analysis and result reporting.

-Please go to our [bookdown page](https://nliulab.github.io/AutoScore/) for a full tutorial on AutoScore usage.

 ## Citation